 - From which Goku returns the favor in their rematch.

-- Ryougi Shiki of Kara no Kyoukai pulls off a magnificent variation of Type B when she plummets after the falling Big Bad out of a ten stories tall building with a katana, catches him in mid air and lands sword first into him.
+- Ryougi Shiki of Kara no Kyoukai pulls off a magnificent variation of Flying Takedown when she plummets after the falling Big Bad out of a ten stories tall building with a katana, catches him in mid air and lands sword first into him.
 Even though this was enough to slay the villain in question, the impact was enough to break the sword in question and knock Shiki unconscious.

 - And even then she was only saved by the Big Bad's Mobile Bounded Field (kind of like a shield) taking most of the landing impact (it's slightly implied he activated it on purpose).

 - This has also become a staple of action sequences in Mahou Sensei Negima!; Takahata Sensei in particular seems to be fond of this as a finishing move.